OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   A peptide’s amino acid sequence is inferred directly from the precursor peptide mass and tandem mass spectrum ({term}`MS/MS` or {term}`MS^3`) fragment ions, without comparison to a reference proteome.

 TOPPAS
-  An graphical user interface (GUI), which is shipped with OpenMS, to create and execute worflows using {term}`TOPP tools`; see [TOPPAS tutorial](https://openms.de/current_doxygen/html/TOPPAS_tutorial.html).
+  An graphical user interface (GUI), which is shipped with OpenMS, to create and execute worflows using {term}`TOPP tools`; see [Recommended Workflow Systems](./../run-workflows-with-openms-tools/recommended-workflow-systems.md).

 chromatogram
   A two-dimensional plot that describes the amount of analyte eluted from a chromatography versus the analyte's retention time.
 OpenMS represents a chromatogram using the class [MSChromatogram](https://openms.de/current_doxygen/html/structOpenMS_1_1Interfaces_1_1Chromatogram.html)

 KNIME
-  An advanced workflow editor which OpenMS provides a plugin for.
+  An advanced workflow editor which OpenMS provides a plugin for; see [Recommended Workflow Systems](./../run-workflows-with-openms-tools/recommended-workflow-systems.md).

+Nextflow
+  Script/DSL-based workflow language, executor and utilities; see [Recommended Workflow Systems](./../run-workflows-with-openms-tools/recommended-workflow-systems.md).

+Galaxy
+  Server and browser-based interactive workflow editor and runner; see [Recommended Workflow Systems](./../run-workflows-with-openms-tools/recommended-workflow-systems.md).

 SILAC
   Stands for 'Stable isotope labeling using amino acids in cell culture'.